Tverous/pytorch-notebook/README.md

            tverous/pytorch-notebook:latest
 ```

-### Run the container as the host user with Docker Compose
+### Start the container as the host user with Docker Compose

 #### Start the container
 ```